-The following text is from the federal notice, Employee Rights and Responsibilities Under the Family and Medical Leave Act.
-Specific information that the district has adopted to implement the FMLA follows this general notice.
+The following text is from the federal notice, Specific information that the district has adopted to implement the FMLA follows this general notice.

 Basic Leave Entitlement.
 The FMLA requires covered employers to provide up to 12 weeks of unpaid, job-protected leave to eligible employees for the following reasons: